 |Rims – tires||Speedline 16 x 8J||205/55 VR 16|

 |Weight/power||4.8 kg/HP (10.6 lb/HP)|

-The Lancia Delta S4 was prominently used in the 1987 Italian TV mini-series “La Voglia Di Vincere” (The Will to Win): a story of two feuding brothers both in love with the sport of rallying and of the same woman… (see video section below)
+The Lancia Delta S4 was prominently used in the 1987 Italian TV mini-series “La Voglia Di Vincere” (The Will to Win): a story of two feuding brothers both in love with the motorsport of rallying and to the same woman… (see video section below)

 Lancia Delta S4 (English + Italian)

 - Any purchase you make through the Affiliates programs helps support the Shrine!

 (C) Articles by Jay Auger – website owner & author

 - Images & videos are the property of their original owners

 - All homologation papers are the property of the Fédération Internationale de l’Automobile (FIA): SOURCE

 - Eifel Rallye Festival pictures used under permission – McKlein Publishing